paul-chunwong/REX_2022_Facial_Expression/README.md

 Tasks for upcoming week:
 - Research topic: Can we use online pictures and videos to detect early symptoms of motor disorders in patients?
+- Can we compare the accuracy with facial expression recognition in normal people, and use it as an indicator of the risk first?

 Papers: